robbtraister/fusion/documentation/recipes/creating-feature-pack.md

 # Creating a Feature Pack

-If you're starting a new project with Fusion, you'll need to create a brand new Feature Pack repo.
+If you're starting a new project with Fusion, you'll need to create a brand new Feature Pack repo to work from.
 This is where you'll write the site-specific code for components that make up your webpages, as well as define the content sources that your components will consume data from.
+The Feature Pack repo is where you will do almost all of your work as a Fusion developer.

 ## Cloning a new Feature Pack